SQL Testing Library for Python

 Get started now View on GitHub

-SQL testing in data engineering can be challenging, especially when working with large datasets and complex queries across multiple database platforms.
-This library addresses the pain points of:
+SQL unit testing in data engineering can be challenging, especially when working with cloud databases like BigQuery, Snowflake, Redshift, and Athena.
+This Python SQL testing framework addresses critical pain points:

-• Fragile Integration Tests: Traditional tests that depend on live data break when data changes
+• Fragile Integration Tests: Traditional SQL tests that depend on live data break when data changes, causing flaky CI/CD pipelines

-• Slow Feedback Loops: Running tests against full datasets takes too long for CI/CD
+• Slow Feedback Loops: Running database tests against full datasets takes too long for continuous integration

-• Database Engine Upgrades: UDF semantics and SQL behavior change between database versions, causing silent production failures
+• Database Engine Upgrades: UDF semantics and SQL behavior change between versions (e.g., Athena v2 to v3), causing silent production failures

-• Database Lock-in: Tests written for one database don’t work on another
+• Database Lock-in: SQL tests written for BigQuery don’t work on Snowflake or Redshift without rewrites

-• Complex Setup: Each database requires different mocking strategies and tooling
+• Complex Setup: Each cloud database requires different mocking strategies, credentials, and testing tools

 ✨ Key Features